apache/systemds/docs/spark-mlcontext-programming-guide.md

 {% endhighlight %}

-Rather than passing in a DataFrame each time to the Script object creation, let's instead create a BinaryBlockMatrix object based on the DataFrame and pass this BinaryBlockMatrix to the Script object creation.
-If we run the code below in the Spark Shell, we see that the data conversion step occurs when the BinaryBlockMatrix object is created.
-However, when we create a Script object twice, we see that no conversion penalty occurs, since this conversion occurred when the BinaryBlockMatrix was created.
+Rather than passing in a DataFrame each time to the Script object creation, let's instead create a Matrix object based on the DataFrame and pass this Matrix to the Script object creation.
+If we run the code below in the Spark Shell, we see that the data conversion step occurs when the Matrix object is created.
+However, when we create a Script object twice, we see that no conversion penalty occurs, since this conversion occurred when the Matrix was created.

 {% highlight scala %}